ne1nene1/memo/README.md

 # memo
 obtf (one big text file) style logging/journaling script

-## background
-I read somewhere about an idea of keeping all of your (and other's) idea, thought, journal, and possibly project, essay, and other long-form writing in one single text file.
-It's ridiculous, but it was too interesting for me to not to try it.
-While in the end, I did end up split my notes into more atomic, I still use this idealogy of "keeping one's thought in a single text file" to quickly writing thing down.
-It is amazingly liberating when you didnt't have to think where your idea went, all you need is `ctrl+f` and a good tagging/linking system (haha, "good").
-Anyway, that's why I wrote this script.
-I didn't know anything about bash scripting until i wrote this script.
-It was a ride of trial and error, but in the end, I learned so much about this language (and why people trying to avoid it, lol).

 ## structure
 - memo file will only have one 1H header, `# memo` follow by separator `---` and a new line.
 - all 2H header, will be a date in `yyyy-dd-mm` format that surrounded by wikilink.